amitfin/retry/README.md

 Notes:
 1. The service does not propagate inner service failures (exceptions) since the retries are done in the background.
 However, the service logs a warning when the inner function fails (on every attempt).
 It also logs an error when the maximum amount of retries is reached.
-2. This service can be used for absolute state changes (like turning on the lights).
-But it has limitations by nature.
-For example, it shouldn't be used for sequence of actions, when the order matters.
-3. In a group-call mode (`individually` is false) retries are called only on invalid entities when the failure is because of the entity's unavailability or unexpected state.
+2. In a group-call mode (`individually` is false) retries are called only on invalid entities when the failure is because of the entity's unavailability or unexpected state.
 Valid entities are removed before calling the inner service.
 In individual-call mode this behavior is irrelevant since each call has a single entity.

 ## Install
 HACS is the preferred and easier way to install the component, and can be done by using this My button: